microsoft/onnxruntime/docs/reference/build-web-app.md

 3. Electron

    Electron uses a frontend (based on chromium, technically a browser core) and a backend (based on Node.js).
-Examples are VSCode, Teams before 2021.

    If possible, use onnxruntime-node for inference in the backend, which is faster.
 Using onnxruntime-web in frontend is also an option (for security and compatibility concerns).